-Our Housing Specialist IDVA works from Advance offices and housing offices in Hammersmith.
+Our Housing Specialist IDVA works from Advance offices and housing offices.
 If you are being affected by domestic violence, you might have a lot of concerns around your living arrangements.
 Advance can help you make sense of your options.
 Below are some of the options we can look at together.

 if you would like to stay at your property, there are additional measures we can put in place to make you safer at home.
 Advance can make a referral to a 'sanctuary scheme', who can visit the property to install things like window grills, safe rooms, fire proof letter boxes and additional locks on doors and windows.

 A refuge is a safe, anonymous house where women are able to stay when fleeing from domestic violence.
 There would be other women living there, and you would be allocated a key worker to help you.
 No males are allowed access to a refuge, for the safety and wellbeing of the residents.
 If you and your IDVA think this is the right option for you, she can perform a search on your behalf, to look for availability in London or elsewhere in the UK.